‘Several’ at Maryland State House test positive for coronavirus

 Ferguson spokesman Jake Weissmann declined to identify who had tested positive, citing privacy concerns.
-Ferguson said contact tracing had taken place, and those who tested positive with the rapid tests were now awaiting results from the more reliable polymerase chain reaction (PCR) tests.
+Ferguson said contact-tracing had taken place, and those who tested positive with the rapid tests were now awaiting results from the more reliable polymerase chain reaction (PCR) tests.

 Six of the 47 senators were absent when the floor session ended Tuesday.